 2 to 3 Days in Napa & Sonoma Itinerary

-Kick off your time in Napa and Sonoma by spending day one exploring Napa Valley.
+Kick off your time here by spending day one exploring Napa Valley.
 If you have 2 days in Napa, use the second day to explore wineries seated deep in the valley and enjoy their breathtaking views.
 Finally, use day three to check out Sonoma Valley and downtown Sonoma.

 Explore Downtown Napa

-For your first day in Napa and Sonoma, spend the morning exploring downtown Napa.
+For your first day, spend the morning exploring downtown Napa.
 Enjoy breakfast by the waterfront, stop by Oxbow Market, and check out the many shops and tasting rooms this downtown area has to offer.

 Several companies offer food and wine tours of downtown Napa.
 You can also opt for an historic kayak tour along the Napa River.
 Oenotri, Morimoto, and Allegria are three excellent food options to choose from, however there are countless opportunities for tasty meals in Napa.